bcgov/internationally-educated-nurses/docs/standard_report.md

 It can be implemented in multiple ways.
 Here I have explained the SQL query to generate the same report.

-Here we do not have full stop status/milestone, so an applicant can be withdrawn after being hired or reactive their application after withdrawal or hold their application for some period.
+Here we do not have full stop status/milestone, so an applicant can be withdrawn after being hired or re-activate their application after withdrawal or hold their application for some period.
 In these cases, we need to see the final status of an applicant to segregate it into `active`, `withdrawn`, or `hired`.\
 We need to find hired and withdrawn applicants using status-id.\
 **Withdrawn** = `Withdrew from IEN program (Licensing/Registration)` or `Candidate Withdrew from Competition (Recruitment)` with outcome reason `Withdrew from IEN Program`.\
 **Hired** = `Job Offer Accepted`.